Casting

 Our pay rates will be discussed with you during the casting process but we offer good rates for your time.

 If you connect with our audience and your content is popular then we might ask you to come back for another shoot.
-This is where we can look into increasing our standard pay if it matches the demand from our viewers.

 There is also the chance of regular work with us if you are really popular.
 Our Splat!
 Stars are an example of this.
-Guests who perform and connect well with our viewers can get regular work with us and pay may increase with each shoot, this again is discussed on a case by case basis.
+Guests who perform and connect well with our viewers can get regular work with us and pay may increase with each shoot, this again will be discussed on a case by case basis.

 Appearing on The Splat!
 Show may increase your profile, whether it be on social media or by other means.
 It is entirely up to you if you want to publicise your time on The Splat!
 Show but generally we don’t offer payment for you to do this.
-It may increase your chances of coming back for other shoots and projects with us if you promote your own content via your social media channels.
+It may increase your chances of coming back for further shoots and projects with us if you promote your own content via your social media channels.

 If you are a social media influencer or star and make your own content then appearing on our show will give you the opportunity to introduce your content to our audience and grow your own following and audience.